Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 Other than collard greens, stewed tomatoes, and black-eyed peas, there are some foods people eat for good luck and prosperity.

 - Grapes are eaten in Spain for a prosperous new year.
-People eat twelve grapes at midnight.
 One grape is eaten for each stroke of the clock until midnight.
 Each grape represents a different month.
 The first grape is for January and other grapes follow the months of the calendar.
 If the seventh grape is sour, then July will be a sour month.
 The sweet grapes represent sweet months.

-- Legumes including beans, peas, and lentils are also symbolic of money like the green leafy vegetables.
+- Legumes including beans, peas, and lentils are also symbolic of money like green leafy vegetables.

 - Pork is eaten to symbolize progress.
 Pigs push forward, rooting in the ground before moving forward.
 The rich fat of pork represents wealth.